Private Limited Company Advantages & Disadvantages (Updated 2026)

 A simple private limited company definition is ‘a company that is a legal entity in its own right, separate from the identity of its owners, and has special status in law’.
 The assets, liabilities and profits belong to the company, not the owners.

 A private limited company is owned by its shareholders, the people who hold shares in the business.
 A company can be owned by just one individual who has sole control over all decisions made about the business.
 Where there are multiple shareholders, each one has voting rights in proportion to the number of shares they hold.
-If one shareholder has more than 25 percent of the shares, they are treated in company law as ‘persons of significant interest’ because they can influence decisions made about the business.
+If an individual owns or controls more than 25% of the company’s shares or voting rights, they will usually be a person with significant control, or person with significant control (PSC).
+Someone may also be a PSC if they have the right to appoint or remove a majority of directors, or otherwise exercise significant influence or control over the company.

 Private limited companies offer a number of important advantages compared to businesses operating as sole traders.